senzing-garage/knowledge-base/proposals/streamline/experience-entity-resolution-record-by-record-windows.md

    are installed.
 1. Make sure Docker is running.

-## Create database and Senzing gRPC service
+## Initialize database

-3. Specify where the SQLite Senzing database files are kept.
+On your local workstation,
+either create or reuse a SQLite Senzing database.

-   :pencil2:
+3. :pencil2:
    To identify a directory to store the new SQLite database files, using an editor like Notepad copy/modify/paste the following into the Windows Command Prompt (not Windows PowerShell):